Sundara Ramaswamy: Translation Work

 He has translated from Malayalam into Tamil two of Thakazhi Sivasankara Pillai's books Chemmeen and Thottiyude Magan and short stories by Basheer, Karoor Neelakanta Pillai and M. Govindan.

 Critical writing

 He wrote Na.Pichamoorthiyin Kalai marabum manitha neyamum, a book of criticism on N. Pichamoorthi's literary works.
-Analysing the author's poetry and short stories in depth, Ramaswamy describes how Pichamoorthi has contributed to free verse poetry with his simple words and philosophy, and defines how Pichamoorthi has set the grammar on how free verse poetry should be, in comparison to many modern poets.
-The book was released in April 1991 by Vanathi publications.
+Analysing the author's poetry and short stories in depth, Ramaswamy describes how Pichamoorthi has contributed to free verse poetry with his simple words and philosophy, and defines how Pichamoorthi has set the grammar for how free verse poetry should be, in comparison to many modern poets.
+The book was released in April 1991 by Vanathi Publications.

 Translations of works

 Oru Puliamarathin Kathai has been translated into English (Tale of a Tamarind Tree, Penguin India, New Delhi), Hindi, Malayalam and Hebrew.

-Penguin India has released a new translation of Oru Puliyamarathin Kadai titled Tamarind History.
-A translation of Kuzhanthaikal, Pengal, Aangal was also released, titled Children, Women, Men.
+Penguin India has released a new translation of Oru Puliyamarathin Kadai, titled Tamarind History.
+A translation of Kuzhanthaikal, Pengal, and Aangal, titled Children, Women, and Men, was also released.